How to make a mind-game film?

 The filmmaker, like the magician, shows us something ordinary then he or she does something amazing like making an object disappear (plot twist) and finally to complete the trick has to bring back said object (climax) and the viewer is left entertained by the trick (film).

 Considering the criticism surrounding Christopher Nolan, it is also important to address his visual strategy in relation to thematic interests.
-As audiences have come to enjoy and at times scratch their heads over Nolan’s cinematic mind-games, the focus on dynamic plotting often hides the very techniques that supports his illustration of psychic disturbances.
+As audiences have come to enjoy and at times scratch their heads over Nolan’s cinematic mind-games, the focus on dynamic plotting often hides the very techniques that support his illustration of psychic disturbances.

 Despite opposition to intensified continuity, Nolan’s epistemological thrillers are only able to function because of the principle of montage and inference.
-Nolanverse thus does not necessarily mean a disjointed shooting and editing style but rather a strategy that exploit the full repertoire of cinematic tools.
+Nolanverse thus does not necessarily mean a disjointed shooting and editing style but rather a strategy that exploits the full repertoire of cinematic tools.
 Nolan’s cinematic vision provides a production example of a consistent and coherent application of working through not only thematic interests in formal structures from a filmmaking perspective but equally it reveals how media practice operates on multiple dimensions.

 BOLTER, J. D., GRUSIN, R. & GRUSIN, R. A. 2000.
 Remediation: Understanding new media, MIT Press.